 key (O): License activation key according to the used licensing system

-status (O): Only for managed licenses (e.g. scheduled, valid, expired, invalid, capacity violated)
+licStatus (O): License status – applicable only for managed licenses (e.g. scheduled, valid, expired, invalid, capacity violated)

 additionalInformation (O): Supplementary information about license inventory data (if any)

+salesUniqueId: Unique identifier used by vendor (used e.g. for ordering a new unit)

 In order to minimize the amount of data in inventory data file, the redundant information should be minimized.
 It is recommended that object shall contain relationships to other objects.